Use subsampling to calculate confidence intervals and standard errors for VIMP (variable importance). Applies to all families.

 Delete-d jackknife estimators of the variance (Shao and Wu, 1989) are returned alongside subsampled variance estimators (Politis and Romano, 1994).
 While these methods are closely related, the jackknife estimator generally gives *larger* standard errors, which is a form of bias correction, and which occurs primarily for the signal variables.

 By default, stratified subsampling is used for classification, survival, and competing risk families.
 For classification, stratification is on the class label, while for survival and competing risk, stratification is on the event type and censoring.
-Users are discouraged from over-riding this option, especially in small sample settings, as this could lead to error due to subsampled data not having full representation of class labels in classification settings, and in survival settings, subsampled data may be devoid of deaths and/or have reduced number of competing risks.
-Note also that stratified sampling is not available for multivariate families -- users should especially exercise caution when selecting subsampling rates here.
+Users are discouraged from over-riding this option, especially in small sample settings, as this could lead to error due to subsampled data not having full representation of class labels in classification settings.
+In survival settings, subsampled data may be devoid of deaths and/or have reduced number of competing risks.
+Note also that stratified sampling is not available for multivariate families--users should especially exercise caution when selecting subsampling rates here.

 The function extract.subsample can be used to extract information from the subsampled object.
-Returned values for VIMP are "standardized" (this means for regression families, VIMP is standardized by dividing by the variance of Y and multiplying by 100; for all other families, VIMP is scaled by 100).
+Returned values for VIMP are "standardized" (this means for regression families, VIMP is standardized by dividing by the variance of Y; for all other families, VIMP is unaltered).
 Use standardize="FALSE" if you want unstandardized VIMP.
 Setting the option raw="TRUE" returns a more complete set of information that is used by the function plot.subsample.rfsrc for plotting confidence intervals.
 Keep in mind some of this information will be subsampled VIMP that is "raw" in the sense it equals VIMP from a forest constructed with a much smaller sample size.
 This option is for experts only.

 When printing or plotting results, the default is to standardize VIMP which can be turned off using the option standardize.
 Also these wrappers preset the "alpha" value used for confidence intervals; users can change this using option alpha.